-While high capacity public transport solutions can move citizens across large distances within a city, good last-mile connectivity is important to make these systems accessible to a greater number of residents.
-Over the last ten years, many progressive cities in the world have introduced cycle sharing systems as a solution to this challenge.
-Cycle sharing systems provide offer a dense network of stations.
-With a smart card or other form of identification, a user can check out a cycle from a station, use it for a short ride, and return it to any other station.
-Besides improving last-mile connectivity, cycle sharing provides a new mobility option for short trips.
+While high-capacity public transport solutions can move citizens across large distances within a city, good last-mile connectivity is important to make these systems accessible to more residents.
+This opportunity opened the way for Public Bicycle Sharing (PBS).
+Fast emerging as a popular public transit in Indian cities, it offers a dense network of stations and with a smart card, a user can check out a cycle from a station, use it for a short ride, and return it to any other station.